-10. Furthermore, in 2017, Belgium, Canada and Netherlands have revised the information provided on their previous experience with bribery (cf. Questions 17 and 18).
+9. Furthermore, in 2018, Brazil/ABGF, Brazil/BNDES, Canada, the Czech Republic/CEB, Hungary/MEHIB, Latvia and the United Kingdom revised the information provided on their experiences with bribery (cf. Questions 17 and 18).

-11. A provisional version of this Review was presented for examination and discussion by the Adherents to the Recommendation in June 2017.
-As a result, Russia (EXIAR and EXIMBANK) provided further clarifications on its measures, i.e. EXIAR in relation to responses for Questions 1 to 5 and 13, and

-EXIMBANK in relation to responses for Questions 1 to 5, 7, 12 and 23, which have been taken into account in this final version of the Review.
+10. A provisional version of this Review was presented for examination and discussion by the Adherents to the Recommendation in June 2018.
+As a result, Canada, Hungary (Eximbank) and Russia (EXIAR and EXIMBANK) provided further clarifications on their measures, i.e. Canada in relation to a response for Question 17, Eximbank in relation to a response for Question 16, and EXIAR and EXIMBANK in relation to a response for Question 22, which have been taken into account in this final version of the Review.

-12. As usual, this final version of the Review has been declassified and is made publicly available on the OECD website4.
+11. As usual, this final version of the Review has been declassified and is made publicly available on the OECD website.

-13. All responses to the Survey, as at 30 June 2017, are currently available on the OECD website and any questions concerning these responses should be directed to the Adherents concerned.
+12. All responses to the Survey, as at 30 June 2018, are currently available on the OECD website and any questions concerning these responses should be directed to the Adherents concerned.